freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/flippers.md

 #### Mass

 This is the mass of the flipper (where 1 corresponds to standard ball mass, 80g).
 It basically describes how much the flipper interacts with the ball.
-A very heavy flipper will barely feel the impact of the ball and keep moving at almost the same velocity as it was before the hit.
-A very light flipper, on the other hand, will move much slower with the ball on it than it does without the ball, and will be deflected by the impact of the ball significantly.
+A very heavy flipper will barely feel the impact of the ball and keep moving at almost the same velocity as it was before the contact.
+A very light flipper, on the other hand, will move more slowly with the ball on it than it does without, and will be significantly deflected by the impact of a ball.

 #### Strength

-This is the force (actually, torque) with which the solenoid accelerates the flipper.
+This is the force (actually torque) with which the solenoid accelerates the flipper.
 The higher this value, the faster the flipper will move.
-But be aware that this is directly linked to flipper mass: if the flipper is twice as heavy, it also needs twice the force to get it to move at the same speed.
+Be aware that this is directly linked to flipper mass; if the flipper is twice as heavy, it also needs twice the force to get it to accelerate at the same rate.

 #### Elasticity and Elasticity Falloff

 This is basically the bounciness of the flipper rubber.
-Since real rubber is less bouncy when it is hit at a higher velocity, the Falloff parameter allows decreasing the elasticity for faster impacts.
-A value of 0 for falloff means no falloff, i.e., elasticity does not depend on velocity, and a value of 1.0 means that elasticity is halved at an impact velocity of 1 m/s.
+Since real rubber is less bouncy when it is hit at a higher velocity, the Falloff parameter allows decreasing the elasticity for fast impacts.
+A value of 0 for falloff means no falloff, i.e. elasticity is independant of velocity, and a value of 1.0 means that elasticity is halved at an impact velocity of 1 m/s.

 #### Friction